global-asp/asp-source/en/0150_disagreement-among-occupations.md

 The student argued that
 students had the most
 important work.
-“Without students, there
+"Without students, there
 would be no teachers,
 builders, doctors, farmers,
-or carpenters.”
+or carpenters."

 ##
 Eventually everyone agreed